Create a budget to help save money

 4. Check the tax rate

-KiwiSaver balances are subject to tax.
+Income that is generated in your KiwiSaver account is subject to tax.
 When you sign up you must choose which PIR (prescribed investor rate) will apply - get this wrong and it’s possible you might be paying too much tax.

-Tip: There are plenty of online calculators that can help figure this out for you, you can find the BNZ PIR calculator by clicking this link.
+Tip: There are plenty of online calculators that can help figure this out for you, you can find the BNZ PIR guide by clicking this link.

 5. Avoid a hands-off approach